apache/hudi/docs/_posts/2021-03-01-hudi-file-sizing.md

 ## File size management in Hudi

-The algorithm is generally applicable to any partitions and so our illustration is just going to focus on a single partition only.
 Let’s say this is the layout of data files for a given partition.

 ![Initial layout](/assets/images/blog/hudi-file-sizing/initial_layout.png)
 _Figure: Initial data file sizes for a given partition of interest_